Adaptive Aggregation Based Domain Decomposition Multigrid for the Lattice Wilson Dirac Operator: Introduction

 Lattice QCD simulations are among the world's most demanding computational problems, and a significant part of today's supercomputer resources is spent in these simulations \cite{PRACE:ScAnnRep12,PRACE:ScC12}.
 Our concern in this paper is three-fold: We want to make the mathematical modeling related with QCD and lattice QCD more popular in the scientific computing community and therefore spend some effort on explaining fundamentals.
 On top of that we develop a new and efficient adaptive algebraic multigrid method to solve systems with the discretized Dirac operator, and we show results for a large number of numerical experiments based on an advanced, production code quality implementation with up-to-date physical data.

 The computational challenge in lattice QCD computations consists of repeatedly solving very large sparse linear systems

 where $D = D(U,m)$ is a discretization, typically the Wilson discretization, of the Dirac operator on a four-dimensional space-time lattice.
 The Wilson Dirac operator depends on a gauge field $U$ and a mass constant $m$.
-In recent computations lattices with up to $144\times64^3$ lattice points have been used, involving the solution of linear systems with $452,\!984,\!832$ unknowns \cite{Alexandrou:2011db,Bae:2011ff,Bali:2012qs,Durr:2010aw,Fritzsch:2012wq}.
+Recently, lattices with up to $144\times64^3$ lattice points have been used, involving the solution of linear systems with $452,\!984,\!832$ unknowns \cite{Alexandrou:2011db,Bae:2011ff,Bali:2012qs,Durr:2010aw,Fritzsch:2012wq}.
 Usually these linear systems are solved by standard Krylov subspace methods.
-Those suffer from critical slowing down when approaching the physically relevant parameter values (e.g., physical mass constant or lattice spacing $a\rightarrow 0$).
-Thus it is of utmost importance to develop preconditioners for said methods which overcome these scaling issues.
-The most commonly used preconditioners in lattice QCD computations nowadays are odd-even preconditioning~\cite{Degrand1990211, Lippert19991357}, deflation techniques~\cite{Luescher2007} and domain decomposition approaches~\cite{Nobile2012,Luescher2003}.
+Their iteration count increases tremendously when approaching the physically relevant parameter values (i.e., physical mass constants and lattice spacing $a\rightarrow 0$), a phenomenon referred to as ``critical slowing down'' in the physics literature.
+Thus it is of utmost importance to develop preconditioners which overcome these scaling issues.
+The most common preconditioners nowadays are odd-even preconditioning~\cite{Degrand1990211,Lippert19991357}, deflation ~\cite{Luescher2007}, and domain decomposition ~\cite{Nobile2012,Luescher2003}.
 While these approaches yield significant speed-ups over the unpreconditioned versions, their scaling behavior is unchanged and critical slowing down still occurs.
-Comparing with established theoretical results for domain decomposition approaches for elliptic PDEs this behavior is to be expected since there the condition number of the preconditioned system scales with $H/h$, where $h$ is the lattice spacing and $H$ the block size~\cite{BFSmith_PEBjorstad_WDGropp_1996a}.